MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 ### Does the Teams chat folder content migrate cross-tenant?

 No, the Teams chat folder content does not migrate cross-tenant.
+However, once the mailbox has been migrated cross-tenant, the Teams chat folder content will be available for source tenant admins to search and export using a content search.

+### What content is migrated cross-tenant then?

-When a mailbox is migrated cross-tenant with this feature, only user visible content in the mailbox (email, contacts, calendar, tasks, and notes) is migrated.
+When a mailbox is migrated cross-tenant with this feature, only user visible content in the mailbox, also known as Top Of Information Store (email, contacts, calendar, tasks, and notes) and recoverable items subfolders except SubstrateHolds is migrated.

 ### How can I see just moves that are cross-tenant moves, not my onboarding and off-boarding moves?